chinesedfan/codejam/README.md

 Start from 2018, `node a.js < a.in > a.out`.
 And it must obey syntax rules in Node.js 4.8.2.

   - Seems to have been upgrade to Node.js 11.14.0 from 2020.
+  - And becomes Node.js 12.19.0 from 2021.
+Another good news is that now provides test data.

 For interactive problem,